CAllen12017/testrepo/README.md

 # testrepo
-This is a tets file to learn how to use github
+This is a test file to learn how to use github